Permafrost/Tundra/SERVICES.md

 ### tundra.string:reverse

-Reverses the order of characters in the given string.
+Reverses the order of characters in one or more arbitrarily specified string values.

 #### Input:

-* `$string` is a string to be reversed.
+* `$reverse.operands` is an `IData` document containing one or more string values to be reversed.

 #### Output:

-* `$string` is the reverse of the given string.
+* `$reverse.results` is an `IData` document containing the reversed string values.

 ---